Bairnsdale: Aerodrome

-Bairnsdale Airport is situated on a large land area of 280 hectares owned wholly by East Gippsland Shire Council.
+Bairnsdale Airport is situated on a land area of 280 hectares owned wholly by East Gippsland Shire Council.
 It was established as part of the war effort in the 1940s.
-In this time, the aerodrome which is located on Bengworden Road was used as an extension to the nearby East Sale R.A.A.F.
-Base and was home to 3,000 men.
+In this time, the aerodrome on Bengworden Road was used as an extension to the nearby RAAF Base East Sale and was home to 3,000 men.
 The main purpose of the facility was for reconnaissance missions and navigational training over Bass Strait and the Tasman Sea.

-Earlier back in 1929 a suitable site for the aerodrome was required, with the racecourse suggested but deemed unsuitable.
+In 1929 a suitable site for the aerodrome was required, with the racecourse suggested but deemed unsuitable.
 In 1935 submissions were made to the Civil Aviation Department to select a site.
-In mid-1939 the boundaries of the Aerodrome were established and buildings were erected.
-By 1947 the buildings were sold, dismantled and transported to the Woomera Project in South Australia.
+In mid-1939 the boundaries of the aerodrome were established and buildings were erected.
+By 1947 the buildings were sold, dismantled and transported to the Woomera project in South Australia.

 The Commonwealth Government gave high priority to developing new coastal airbases at Mallacoota and Bairnsdale to assist in protecting shipping lanes in Bass Strait.
 The base became fully operational in May 1942 with the arrival of the No. 7 Squadron operating Hudson Aircraft on shipping convoy escort and anti-submarine patrols.
 At the same time the new Bristol Beaufort bombers were moved to Bairnsdale in June 1942.
 The No. 1 operation Training Unit trained 631 pupils, flew 38,875 hours and had aircraft in the air around the clock.

 There were 53 crashes with aircraft being lost at sea and 71 airmen killed and others injured.
 In total there were 1,997 officers and airmen and 117 WAAAF members with an additional 285 trainees.
 Adding to this were 12 Hudson crews and ground staff dispatched during December 1942 to assist in New Guinea by dropping supplies to ground troops in the Buna area.
 Two Hudsons were lost with four men killed in action and a further four being seriously injured.
 Before the end of the war 87 people died at Bairnsdale owing to crashes or missing aircraft.

 In total there were 100 aircraft based at Bairnsdale.
 The aircraft included 50 Beauforts, 12 Lockheed Hudsons, 25 Airspeed Oxfords, 12 Fairey Battles and one Tiger Moth.
 In March 1950 Australian National Airlines launched a regular service from Bairnsdale to Melbourne with a Douglas DC-3, a 24-passenger plane.
 A succession of companies including Ansett-ANA, Commuter Airlines, Jetair Services and Business Jets tried to establish a similar service but without any long-term success.
-In 1966 and 1967 Helicopters were used to transport pipeline-laying-barge and offshore oil platform workers, mainly employees of the American-owned McDermott's, into Bass Strait.
+In 1966 and 1967 helicopters were used to transport pipeline-laying-barge and offshore oil platform workers, mainly employees of the American-owned McDermott's, into Bass Strait.
 Since then the West Sale Airport has been used extensively for this purpose.
 Currently the aerodrome's facilities support a number of commercial aviation enterprises, including aerial firefighting, corporate charter, aircraft support services such as fleet maintenance, and medical services such as air ambulance and courier services.